Pachyrhizus ahipa: Distribution

-Culture
+Cultivation

 Sowing

 Before sowing, the soil must be loosened to a depth of 15–25 cm.
 Further, the soil has to be thoroughly cleaned from weeds and stones.
 In Bolivia, P. ahipa is normally sown between August and October, depending on the rainy season.
 The seeding rate is between 40 and 65 kg/ha.
 In determining the rate, preferred traits such as tuber size play an important role.
 Further, soil fertility and seed weight must be taken into account.
 The planting distance is 20–60 cm between rows and 6–25 cm between plants in the same row.
 Therefore, about six to 83 plants/m^{2} are possible.
 It is planted on ridges, when it is flood irrigated, which is mostly the case in the Andean region.

-Cultivation
+Growing

 The cultivation period is between five and 10 months.
 The first flowers appear 87–140 days after sowing.
 Those flowers are removed manually, a process called reproductive pruning.
 This means the flowers, as well as the young pods, are removed.
 The tuberous roots remain the main sink for photosynthates and nutrients.
 The yield improves drastically.
 Reproductive pruning is very labour-intensive and must be done once or twice a season.
 Mature pods normally appear from April through June.
 At about nine months, the roots are tuberized and the aerial part is completely dry.
 P. ahipa is normally sown in a pure culture, but can be intercropped with maize.
 In a crop rotation, it is sown prior to maize/potato, maize/tomato, maize/oca, groundnut or manioc.

 Environmental conditions

 Pachyrhizus ahipa can mainly be found in cool tropical and subtropical valleys, on sun-facing slopes, on the border between the warm and cold tropics.
 The average temperature in this region is 16–18 °C, although the climatic conditions are extremely dependent on the time of day.
-The precipitation is between 400 and 700 mm, occurring within 4–6 months, with the rest being the dry season.
+The precipitation is between 400 - 700 mm, occurring within 4–6 months, with the rest being the dry season.
 Therefore, the climate is semiarid.
-P. ahipa grows to an elevation of 1800 – 3000 m above sea level.
+P. ahipa grows to an elevation of 1800–3000 m above sea level.
 Cultivation is mainly carried out along loamy riverbanks.
 It can also be grown on loamy hillsides.
 It favours soil pH levels of 6–8 and well-drained soil types.

 Pachyrhizus ahipa plants can tolerate long dry spells.
 However, to increase tuber yield, more water is essential.